Whatsapp Icon

 Targeted Therapy

-Targeted therapy is a type of cancer treatment that targets the specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+Targeted therapy is a type of cancer treatment that targets the specific genes, proteins, or tissue environment that contributes to cancer growth and survival.
 This form of therapy can block the growth and spread of cancer cells while limiting damage to healthy cells.

 Understanding these terms can empower patients and their families to participate more fully in care decisions and discussions with healthcare providers.
-Knowledge of colorectal cancer terminology is a valuable tool in the journey towards treatment and recovery.
+Knowledge of colorectal cancer terminology is a valuable tool in the journey toward treatment and recovery.

 Symptoms and Signs of Colorectal Cancer